zztin/GWAID/README.md

 # Project GWAID

-<>< An Automated Literature Curation Program for Discovering Potential Therapies
-in Genome-Wide Association Studies on Autoimmune Diseases <><
+"An Automated Literature Curation Program for Discovering Potential Therapies in Genome-Wide Association Studies on Autoimmune Diseases"

 The GWAID project is a data exploration tool focusing on genetic information of autoimmune diseases from genome wide association studies written in Python programming language.